NVIDIA-OpenACC-Course/nvidia-openacc-course-sources/labs/lab2/README.md

 ----------
 After completing the above steps for each of the 3 important routines your application should show a speed-up over the unaccelerated version.
 You can verify this by removing the `-ta` flag from your compiler options.
+In the next lecture and lab we will replace CUDA Unified Memory with explicit memory management using OpenACC and then further optimize the loops using the OpenACC loop directive.

 Bonus
 -----